 - student's name

 - local telephone number

 - dates of attendance

-- degrees awarded
+- degrees and awards recieved

 - The following are never considered directory information: